iamdhakrey/rustycord/docs/getting-started/installation.md

 ## Next Steps

-Now that you have RustCord installed and a basic bot running:
+Now that you have rustycord installed and a basic bot running:

 - [Create Your First Bot](first-bot.md) - Build a simple echo bot
 - [Bot Configuration](configuration.md) - Learn about bot settings